 Ever since I saw Aamir’s 3 idiots climax scene of Pangong Lake in Ladakh, my heart always itched to take this road less traveled.
 The movie completed seven years in 2017 and so did my dream of exploring the wilderness of Ladakh.
-I am not sure what abstained me from planning this trip for so long – lack of leaves, finances or fear of AMS… nevertheless, the lady luck smiled when my sister planned a trip with her nine friends and at the last moment one of the friends canceled his trip.
+I am not sure what abstained me from planning this trip for so long – lack of leaves, finances, or fear of AMS… nevertheless, the lady luck smiled when my sister planned a trip with her nine friends and at the last moment one of the friends canceled his trip.

-The Solo day
+The Trip – The Solo day

 Since I had an off-Friday on 23-Jun, I decided to fly to Srinagar a day in advance and explore the valley all by myself as a solo traveler.
 Various thoughts floated in my mind like clouds.
 Should I stay at Srinagar and explore the city or should I go to Pahalgam and explore Srinagar later with the gang?
 How would the situation be in the city since Eid was around?
 Is it a sane idea to walk around Srinagar all by myself?
-There many few questions which built a cobweb of chaos in my otherwise tranquil mind.
+There many questions which built a cobweb of chaos in my otherwise tranquil mind.
 I was initially perplexed but my resolve was stronger than my fear.
-I didn’t want to drop this idea of a solo traveler as this would be my first time, so I went ahead and booked a Jet airways flight for 23rd Morning from Delhi.
+I didn’t want to drop this idea of a solo traveler as this would be my first time, so I went ahead and booked a Jet Airways flight for 23rd Morning from Delhi.

 While going to my hotel in a taxi, I could see writings on the wall screaming azadi for Kashmir.
-Well, never had I imagined that within India such a demand would be made in open…it was an eye opener.
-The cab driver advised me not to venture near Lal Chowk area and stick to touristy places only.
+Well, never had I imagined that within India such a demand would be made in open…it was an eye-opener.
+The cab driver advised me not to venture near the Lal Chowk area and stick to touristy places only.
 The ‘sakht-launda’ within me wanted to make the most out of the day but sanity prevailed and I reluctantly visited only the eye-pleasing gardens of Srinagar, following by boating at Dal Lake, the lifeline of Srinagar.
-I felt that elder locals were willing to maintain normalcy and embrace the changing times, but it was the youth which was more agitated and showed aggression.
+I felt that elder locals were willing to maintain normalcy and embrace the changing times, but it was the youth who was more agitated and showed aggression.

 Anyway, since I was there only for a day or two, that too alone, I decided to be apolitical and enjoy what nature around me offered without taking a political side.
-Over lunch, I relished wazwan, a local Non-Veg dish with Kashmiri naan and flushed it down my throat with coke.
+Over lunch, I relished wazwan, a local Non-Veg dish with Kashmiri naan, and flushed it down my throat with coke.
 It was delicious, though heavy.
-I couldn’t risk my tummy considering I had to be on the run for next ten days.
+I couldn’t risk my tummy considering I had to be on the run for the next ten days.
 It was a resolution I took then and there, which barely lasted till dinner time.
 Over dinner too, I repeated Wazwan, though with butter naan this time.
 Coke, as always, was a savior.
 The night was colder and I needed a quilt…and then it struck me, it was Jun month at Srinagar and if it was this cold here, wonder what was in store for us at Ladakh.
-Brace for the freezing cold, said my heart.
+Brace for the freezing cold said my heart.